 Ferns: Founded 1932

-- collecting toiletries etc for distribution to the Women's Refuge as part of the Vigils for the 13 Days of Activism Against Gender Violence.
+- collecting toiletries etc for distribution to the Women's Refuge as part of the Vigils for the 16 Days of Activism Against Gender-Based Violence.

 Gorey/Hollyfort Branch: Founded 1932